Trump uses Pelosi to attack Democrat as polls open in Ohio special election

 “Ohio, vote today for Troy Balderson for Congress.
 His opponent, controlled by Nancy Pelosi, is weak on Crime, the Border, Military, Vets, your 2nd Amendment — and will end your Tax Cuts,” Trump tweeted.
 “Troy will be a great Congressman.”

-Trump’s post was less notable for his endorsement of Balderson, a Republican state representative — the president had already endorsed him and even campaigned for him over the weekend in Ohio — and more significant for his derision of Pelosi, a Democrat from California, signaling that vulnerable Republicans will continue to use her as a way to diminish their opponents as the nation heads into the midterms.
+Trump’s post was less notable for his endorsement of Balderson, a Republican state representative — the president had already endorsed him and even campaigned for him over the weekend in Ohio — and more significant for his derision of Pelosi, a Democrat from California, signaling that vulnerable Republicans will continue to use her to try to diminish their opponents as the nation heads into the midterms.

-Amid a robust Republican attack effort and citing a need for a change in leadership, an increasing number of Democratic congressional candidates have bailed on Pelosi in recent months as they try to inoculate themselves against Republican attacks on the House Minority Leader.
+Amid a robust Republican attack effort and citing a need for a change in leadership, an increasing number of Democratic congressional candidates have bailed on Pelosi in recent months as they try to inoculate themselves against Republican attacks.

-The goal of the Republican attacks on Pelosi has been both to mobilize the GOP base as well as to try to convince swing voters that the Democratic candidate in any given race — no matter how much they profess independence — will ultimately empower the San Francisco liberal who leads her party in the House.
+Republicans' goal in singling out Pelosi has been to mobilize the GOP base as well as to try to convince swing voters that the Democratic candidate in any given race — no matter how much they profess independence — will ultimately empower the San Francisco liberal who leads her party in the House.

 O'Connor, asked Tuesday morning about Trump's campaign appearance and tweeting, said he wasn't focused on the president.